Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Bucket Sort Algorithm for Floating-Point Numbers

-After iterating over all array elements, the buckets will be the following:
+After iterating over all array elements, the buckets look as follows:

 Bucket Sort Algorithm for Floating-Point Numbers

-Step 3) Then, each bucket will be sorted using insertion sort.
-After the sorting operation, the output would be:
+Step 3) Each bucket is then sorted using insertion sort.
+After the sorting operation, the output is:

 Bucket Sort Algorithm for Floating-Point Numbers

-Step 4) In the final step, the buckets will be concatenated into a single array.
-That array will be the sorted outcome of the input.
+Step 4) In the final step, the buckets are concatenated into a single array.
+That array is the sorted outcome of the input.

-Each bucket will be concatenated to the output array.
-For example-the concatenation of the second bucket elements:
+Each bucket is concatenated to the output array.
+For example, the concatenation of the second bucket elements:

 Bucket Sort Algorithm for Floating-Point Numbers

-The concatenation of the last bucket elements will be the following:
+The concatenation of the last bucket elements is shown below:

 Bucket Sort Algorithm for Floating-Point Numbers

-After concatenation, the resulting array will be the desired sorted array.
+After concatenation, the resulting array is the desired sorted array.

 Bucket Sort Algorithm for Floating-Point Numbers